two02/MIDJ.app-Docs/_pages/subscriptions.md

 ![subscriptions](/../_images/Subcription-Plans.png "Subscription Plans")

 First you have to sign up to MIDJ.app with a prefered account to select a subscription plan.
+All plans get unlimited relax generations.

 ### Premium
+The Premium subscription offers you 2 concurrent requests and 10 Fast-GPU hours.

 ### Standard
+The Standard subscription offers you 5 Fast-GPU hours.

 ### Basic
+The Basic plan offers you unlimited relax generation.